DSGVO - Between panic and reassurance

 One such application from Germany, which I use since this year to compare my data on different devices, is TeamDrive: TeamDrive is HIPAA-compliant and encrypts data before the upload with an AES-256 algorithm.
 TeamDrive encrypts your data before the upload.

 According to the provider, the service is not only GDPR-compliant, but also offers “zero-knowledge” privacy.
 This means that the provider cannot at any time gain knowledge of the content of your data or have an insight into who you are working with.
 All keys are stored exclusively on your computer, so that neither the NSA nor other institutions can decrypt your data.

 Practical: When I change a file on a computer, it syncs on all other systems synonymous.
 There is the software for all major operating systems, ie Windows, Mac OS X, Linux, Android, iOS.
 What is particularly useful for me is that while the data is also available on my mobile phone, it only puts a burden on the memory if it is made available offline.

 Protection against viruses and fishing

-Also important is effective protection against viruses and fishing, ie the unauthorized retrieval of data on the Internet.
-Here offers a virus program such as Kaspersky comprehensive protection against data thieves.
-Among other things, Kaspersky offers an antivirus program, a security package for Internet access (Kaspersky Internet Security), as well as packages for encryption and an integrated password manager, backup and parental controls.
+Effective protection against viruses and fishing, i.e. unauthorized access to data on the Internet, is of course also important for productive work.
+Numerous virus programs, some of them free of charge, offer comprehensive protection against data thieves.
+In addition to the integrated anti-virus program, some of them also bring security packages for Internet access as well as packages for encryption and an integrated password manager, backup and child protection.